Thursday, May 30, 2013

 Thursday, May 9, 2013

-The one phrase I heard repeatedly during the weeks preceding the closing of our shop was “the next chapter.”
-So many people referenced the closing of my shop as one chapter in my life, and the upcoming future would be the next chapter.
-I am now unemployed; I say I am a full-time photographer and writer.
-These two passions of mine are what I believe the Lord has blessed me with and what He wants me to dive into.
+In the weeks preceding our shop closing, I repeatedly heard “the next chapter.”
+Many people referenced its closing as one chapter in my life, and the future would be the next chapter.
+I was now unemployed.
+I said I was a full-time photographer and writer.
+These passions were what the Lord blessed me with and what He wanted me to storm.

 Tuesday, May 7, 2013

-The Lord has given me peace, and the shop’s closing has been a long time coming.
-The economy stinks, and I did not know if we would be open from month to month.
-I already went through the grieving process, and it has not been easy.
-I am just ready to get the next five weeks behind me until we close.
+The Lord gave me peace.
+I had already gone through the grieving process, which was not easy.
+The shop’s closing had been coming for a long time.
+The economy stunk, and I didn’t know if we could stay open month to month.
+I was ready to get the next five weeks behind me until we closed.

-We are closing on April 21, 2012, and our auction is scheduled for April 24th.
-The money we make from selling our equipment will go to paying part of our loan.
-If we are lucky, we will get twenty-five cents to the dollar.
-We spent $11,000 for our mixer alone!
+The closing date is April 21, 2012, and our auction is April 24.
+Our money from selling our equipment would pay for part of our loan.
+If we’re lucky, we will get twenty-five cents to the dollar.
+We spent $11,000 on our mixer alone.

 Thursday, May 2, 2013

-I asked Paul to sit down, and we put all of the shops expenses on paper.
-We knew it was too expensive to keep the shop where it was.
-Paul even looked at two small spaces that would save us a lot of money each month, but when you add all the expenses up from worker’s comp., taxes, rent, insurance, employee wages, etc., it does not add up.
-So, I milled on it for a few days.
+Paul and I put all of the shop’s expenses on paper.
+It was too expensive to keep the shop at its current location.
+Paul looked at two small retail spaces that would save us a lot of money each month, but it did not add up when I added all the expenses like worker’s comp, taxes, rent, insurance, employee wages, etc. I mulled it over for a few days.
 I could not ask him to keep putting money into the business.
-I sat him down and told him when we were closing.
-He already knew we needed to close the shop; he was waiting for me to realize it.
-This was my job and “my baby”, and I would have taken it better realizing myself we needed to close instead of him telling me.
-He does not have an emotional attachment to it like I do.

-I wanted to personally tell my employees before they found out from other people.
-I had them come over to my house that Sunday, and I told them the news.
-My daughter, Lauren also works for us.
+I wanted to tell my employees personally before they found out from others.
+They came to my house one Sunday, and I told them the news.
 I was sorry for them because they were losing their jobs.

-Lauren mentioned that it was sad, and it was not fun losing your job.
 I know someone who owns several restaurants.
-I called him to let him know we were closing, and told him I had a daughter and two employees that needed jobs.
-He told me to send them to get an application, and Lauren has an interview tomorrow!
+I called him to let him know we were closing and have a daughter and two employees who need jobs.
+He wanted them to apply—Lauren soon got the job.